3 Ways to Move to Canada Without Work Experience

 • Have been convicted of a crime

-• Were sponsored yourself and became a permanent resident of Canada less than 5 years ago
+• Were sponsored themselves and became permanent residents of Canada less than five years ago

-• Are in a jail, prison, or a reformatory
+• Are in jail, prison, or a reformatory

 • Are under some form of a removal order